-- 39. Signs informing the subject about the video surveillance have no relevance when determining what a data subject objectively can expect. - 3.2 Necessity to perform a task carried out in the public interest or in the exercise of official authority vested in the controller, Article 6 (1) (e) - 40.
-Personal data could be processed through video surveillance under Article 6 (1) (e) if it is necessary to perform a task carried out in the public interest or in in the exercise of official authority.13 It may be that the exercise of official authority does not allow for such processing, but other legislative bases such as "health and safety" for the protection of employees, visitors and employees may provide limited scope for processing, while still having regard for GDPR obligations and data subject rights. - 41.
+- 39. - 40.
+Signs informing the data subject about the video surveillance have no relevance when determining what a data subject objectively can expect.
+This means that e.g. a shop owner cannot rely on customers objectively having reasonable expectations to be monitored just because a sign informs the individual at the entrance about the surveillance. - 3.2 Necessity to perform a task carried out in the public interest or in the exercise of official authority vested in the controller, Article 6 (1) (e) - 41.
+Personal data could be processed through video surveillance under Article 6 (1) (e) if it is necessary to perform a task carried out in the public interest or in in the exercise of official authority.13 It may be that the exercise of official authority does not allow for such processing, but other legislative bases such as "health and safety" for the protection of visitors and employees may provide limited scope for processing, while still having regard for GDPR obligations and data subject rights. - 42.
 Member States may maintain or introduce specific national legislation for video surveillance to adapt the application of the rules of the GDPR by determining more precisely specific requirements for processing as long as it is in accordance with the principles laid down by the GDPR (e.g. storage limitation, proportionality).